 |PiXL Times Tables|

-Pupils study the AQA Mathematics GCSE 8300 course at the foundation or higher tier.
-This course is assessed by three examination papers at the end of Year 11 – 1 non-calculator paper and 2 calculator papers.
+Pupils study the AQA Mathematics GCSE 8300 course at the Foundation or Higher tier.
+This course is assessed by three examination papers at the end of Year 11, there is 1 non-calculator paper and 2 calculator papers.
 Further details are available from the examination board here.